MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/marketing-organizational-levels.md

 After you have assigned organisational levels to your contacts, you can use this information to create segments.

 After you have assigned job responsibilities to your contacts, you can use this information to select contacts for your segments.
-For more information, see [How to: Add Contacts to Segments](marketing-add-contact-segment.md).
+For more information, see [Add Contacts to Segments](marketing-add-contact-segment.md).

 ## <a name="see-also"></a>See Also
 [Creating Contact Companies](marketing-create-contact-companies.md)